 Most clients look favorably upon agencies that share regular reports as a means of tracking progress, highlighting key metrics, and maintaining clear communication.

 However, there’s a big difference between sharing just any report and sharing one that provides real value.

-While every aspect of a report is important, it all starts with the summary.
+While every aspect of a marketing report is important, it all starts with the summary.
 Not only is it the first thing your client will see, but it also provides them with details of what to expect on the following pages.

 With this in mind, let’s examine what it takes to write an effective report summary.